layilin/SP23-33852/_texts/full-text.md

 > VER.
 334. *sand-flies,*\] This insect the Spaniards call *Mosquitilla*, being much smaller than the Mosquito.
 Its bite is like a spark of fire, falling on the skin, which it raises into a small tumour accompanied with itching.
 But if the sand-fly causes a sharper and more sudden pain than the Mosquito, yet it is a more honourable enemy, for remaining upon the skin after the puncture, it may easily be killed.
 Its colour is grey and black, striped.
 Lemon-juice or first runnings cure its bite.

 > VER.
 337. *Cockroaches crawl*\] This is a large species of the chafer, or scaribaeus, and is a most disagreeable as well as destructive insect.
 There is scarce any thing which it will not devour, and wherever it has remained for any time, it leaves a nauseous smell behind it.
 Though better than an inch long, their thickness is no ways correspondent, so that they can insinuate themselves almost through any crevise, *&c*. into cabinets, drawers, *&c*.
 The smell of cedar is said to frighten them away, but this is a popular mistake, for I have often killed them in presses of that wood.
-There is a species of Cockroach, which, on account of a beating noise which it makes, especially in the night, is called the Drummer.
-Though larger, it is neither of so burnished a colour, nor so quick in its motions as the common sort, than which it is also less frequent, and not so pernicious; yet both will nibble peoples toe-ends, especially if not well washed, and have sometimes occasioned uneasy sores there.
+There is a species of Cockroach, which, on account of a beating noise which it makes, especially in the night, is called the Drummer.[^f26n2] Though larger, it is neither of so burnished a colour, nor so quick in its motions as the common sort, than which it is also less frequent, and not so pernicious; yet both will nibble peoples toe-ends, especially if not well washed, and have sometimes occasioned uneasy sores there.
 They are natives of a warm climate.
 The French call them *Ravets*.

 > VER.
 341. *the speckled lizard*\] This is meant of the ground-lizard, and not of the tree-lizard, which is of a fine green colour.
 There are many kinds of ground-lizards, which, as they are common in the hot parts of Europe, I shall not describe.

 [^f26n1]: Creatures in Greek mythology depicted as winged women or birds with women's faces.

+[^f26n2]: *Blaberus discoidalis*.

 ---